 SaaS Pricing Tiers: A Founder's Guide

-How to design SaaS pricing tiers as a bootstrapped founder: why three tiers, how to price the middle one first, and how to pick a value metric buyers trust.
+How to design SaaS pricing tiers as a bootstrapped founder: why three tiers, price the middle one first, and how to pick the right value metric.

 Most bootstrapped SaaS needs exactly three pricing tiers: a cheap entry plan, a core plan where most of your revenue will live, and a higher plan that anchors value and captures larger accounts.
 Design the middle tier first, build the other two around it, and tie every tier to a value metric the customer can predict.
 Two tiers leave money on the table.
 Five tiers create decision paralysis.